oicr-ibc/cssscl/README.rst

 **Option A**

-Install the cssscl package using the **Python's Virtual Environment** tool to keep the dependencies required by the cssscl package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable.
+Install the cssscl package using the **Python's Virtual Environment** tool to keep the dependencies required by the cssscl package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable as shown below:

 1. Download the cssscl package